We rated traditional and word-of-mouth immunity boosters, just in time for peak cold and flu season. Here's what works and what's just hype.

 Looks crazy, works pretty well

 You pass along way less bacteria when you bump fists than when you shake hands or high five, according to a study in the American Journal of Infection Control.
 Elbow bumps are probably even safer—if you can handle the weird looks people give you when you offer your elbow in greeting.
-(This Is Your Brain On: Cold and Flu.)
+(P.S.
+What's Happening In Your Brain When You're Sick with a Cold or the Flu.)

 Use a Paper Towel to Open the Restroom Door